willbprog127/spiritvnc-fltk/README.md

-__NOTE__:
+⚠️ __NOTE:__
-This project is currently deprecated in favor of [SpiritVNC-FLTK-No-libssh2](https://github.com/willbprog127/spiritvnc-fltk-no-libssh2) due to current issues with libssh2 and unfavorable changes to OpenSSH.
-Thanks!
+⚠️ __This project is currently deprecated and unmaintained in favor of [SpiritVNC-FLTK-No-libssh2](https://github.com/willbprog127/spiritvnc-fltk-no-libssh2) due to issues with libssh2.
+Thanks! :warning:__

+---

 __SpiritVNC - FLTK__
 SpiritVNC - FLTK is an FLTK-based multi-view VNC client for Unix-like systems, including Linux, macOS and FreeBSD.
 SpiritVNC features VNC-through-SSH, reverse (listening) VNC connections and timed scanning of connected viewers.